cloudhotspot/pypackage-docker/README.md

 The CI workflow (assuming all tests pass) is as follows:

 - Commit to source code repository
-- Install application and run unit tests (using test image container)
+- Create test environment and run unit/integration tests
-- Build application artefacts (using builder image container)
+- Build application artefacts (i.e. Python wheels)
-- Build runtime environment artefacts
+- Build runtime environment artefacts (i.e. Docker images)
-- Deploy sandbox environment for the full application stack (e.g. including databases, caches)
+- Deploy release environment for the full application stack (e.g. including databases, caches)
-- Run functional/integration tests against sandbox
+- Run functional tests against release environment
 - Publish application and runtime environment artefacts

 This project demonstrates the workflow outlined above, providing the ability to execute each step on any Linux/OS X machine running a Docker client with access to a Docker host.
 This workflow can also be automated within a CI system such as Jenkins, triggered by a commit to the source code repository for the application.